BerMu147/DevOps_Clusters/README.md

 This directory contains files that were related to company resources, but without exact data.

-Examples and code snippets are free for use if they can help
+Examples and code snippets are free for use if they can help.

+Check / Refer to instructions.md file for better understanding and overview of Clusters.